helm/charts/stable/openebs/README.md

 ## NOTICE: This chart has moved!

 Due to the [deprecation and obsoletion plan](https://github.com/helm/charts#status-of-the-project) of the Helm charts repository this chart has been moved to a new repository.
 The source for the OpenEBS Charts is moved to [OpenEBS Charts GitHub project](https://github.com/openebs/charts).
-The chart is hosted at https://hub.helm.sh/charts?q=openebs.
+The chart can be found using [artifacthub.io](https://artifacthub.io/packages/search?ts_query_web=openebs).